 In the following sections, I describe the parameters included in the PHAST water ingestion model.
 The default values and the bases for these values are discussed.
-Most of these default values were used in the modeling for this Report.
-The following section (8.4) includes a description of the one parameter value that was modified based on site-specific information.
+These default values were used in the model for this Report.

 Population characteristics

 Scenario